 In April 2009, the choir joined a group of 1500 choristers to sing the Ode to Joy from Beethoven's Ninth under the direction of Kent Nagano.
 Anima Musica has participated several times in the Religious Choral Music Festival of the Alliance des chorales du Québec and in 2010 the choir sang at the Mondial Choral de Laval.
 In the spring of 2010 the choir participated in the National Amateur Choir Competition organized by the Association of Canadian Community choirs, the CBC and the Canada Council for the Arts.
 Anima Musica was awarded 2nd place in the mixed voice community adult choir category.

 At the invitation of the Montreal Choral Institute, Anima Musica sang under the direction of Jon Washburn, Erik Westberg, Maria Guinand,and Julia Davids.
 In 2014, Anima Musica joined other choirs with the MSO for a wonderful performance of Carmina Burana on the Esplanade of the Olympic Stadium.
-In November 2014, the choir participated in the Night of the Choirs as a prelude to the Bach Festival 2014.
+The choir usually participates in the Night of the Choirs as a prelude to the Bach Festival.